About Brains: The Mind as Matter

 Brains followed our quest to manipulate and decipher the most unique and mysterious of human organs.
 The exhibition featured over 160 artefacts including real brains, artworks, manuscripts, videos and photographs.

 Amongst the artefacts on display were objects and artworks which show how Manchester has sustained its place at the forefront of brain research and treatment.

 Measuring and Classifying

 Scientists have long explored the theory that our mental capacities - like speech, vision and morality - reside in specific areas of the brain.

-Brains demonstrates the ways in which scientists have attempted to map a person's character using the contours of their cranium (phrenology), and evidences the belief that the relative size of skulls and brains was an indicator of intelligence.
+Brains demonstrated the ways in which scientists have attempted to map a person's character using the contours of their cranium (phrenology), and evidenced the belief that the relative size of skulls and brains was an indicator of intelligence.